 - hypermobile Ehlers-Danlos Syndrome - a hereditary connective tissue disorder that affects my joints and various organs.
 EDS is a rare illness so EDS patients are known as 'medical zebras'.
 Having hEDS means that my joints are prone to subluxing and dislocating; its quite a painful condition.
-It also affects my organs especially for me my heart, he whole of my digestive system and my bladder.
-The latter has meant that I now have a catheter due to bladder failure as a result of my EDS.
+It also affects several of my organs.

 - Functional Neurological Disorder - this is a problem with the brain's autonomic messaging system which results in me expereincing many different difficulties.
 I have different types of non-epileptic seizures, poor mobility, certain organs not working as they should, dysautonomia, chronic pain, muscle weakness, problems with my nerves and central nervous system and more - (often symptoms overlap between my different diagnosed conditions).